Introduction

 (2)

-where is a long vector known as the state vector, is the input vector (for example think of a muliport network that can be excited by applying voltages to its inputs. is the system output, which is a function of .
+is the input vector (for example think of a muliport network that can be excited by applying voltages to its inputs.

-For many electrical engineering applications, the system of differential equations is built from the relations between current and voltages (). , and are almost always linear and do not change with time (time invariant).
+are almost always linear and do not change with time (time invariant).
 For circuits (and many other engineering systems) (1) takes the form

 (3)